Azure/azure-rest-api-specs/documentation/test-scenario/how-to/testScenarioWithDeploymentScripts.md

 #### Step 1: prerequisite

 - ManagedIdentity: required for deploymentScripts.
 Azure use this managedIdentity to communicate with azure resource.
-NOTE: please assign keyVault permission to this managedIdentity which is used for deploymentScripts retrieve secret from keyVault.
 - StorageBlob: The main functionality is upload a helloWorld.jar to Spring Cloud blob SAS URI.
 This storage blob stored prepared helloWorld.jar.
-- KeyVault: Store storageAccountKey for deploymentScripts access storageBlob.

 Below is components architecture.
 In this case, we use Powershell to upload prepared 'helloWorld.jar' to Azure spring cloud service blob SAS URI.